Milton, Georgia: Agrarian beginnings and Milton County (1832–1932)

+20th century

 At the turn of the 20th century, the area remained mostly forested and agricultural – the exception being small villages and crossroads with general stores and trading posts, mills and gins, churches, a few schools, and inns at the intersections of horse and carriage routes.
 While fruits and vegetables were grown, and cattle and pig farms existed, many people continued to raise cotton as a cash crop.
 The advent of the automobile and the establishment of Highway 9 in the 1920s began to bridge the distance between Milton and the expanding world beyond its borders.
 Despite these connections, the county faced insurmountable financial pressures from the Great Depression, the boll weevil infestation, and a prolonged drought.
 These challenges led to the dissolution of Milton County in 1932, with its territory being absorbed into Fulton County.

-An Era of Change and Growth (1932-2005)

 The area retained its rural character for decades, even as the rest of North Georgia, particularly Atlanta, experienced explosive growth.
 People in the area tended to keep the same types of jobs, agriculture, and daily schedules as they had before the counties merged.
 Homes tended to be few and far between, racial segregation remained a reality, and the community revolved largely around churches, schools, and gathering spots like general stores and baseball diamonds.

 However, as Atlanta's population tripled between 1910 and 1960 and more roads were built and paved, people began settling further from Georgia's capital city.
 The construction of State Route 400 and other infrastructure projects gradually brought more residents and development to the region, yet Milton managed to preserve its pastoral identity, in part due to zoning that favored larger, septic-dependent lots conducive to horse farms and rural living.